 A Chester County couple paid hospital workers to steal patients' personal information, then used it in a scheme to steal $1.7 million in tax refunds, prosecutors said Tuesday.
-Rafael Henriquez Polanco and Yanira Lopez pilfered the identities of at least 144 people, including patients at Community Hospital in Chester and Crozer-Chester Medical Center in Upland, between 2008 and 2011, according to charging documents filed in U.S. District Court in Philadelphia.
-Prosecutors said Polanco, 30, and Lopez, 27, paid hospital workers to steal confidential forms that listed patients' names, birth dates, and Social Security numbers, then used the information to file fraudulent returns.
+The pair, Rafael Henriquez Polanco and Yanira Lopez, pilfered the identities of least 144 people, including patients at Community Hospital in Chester and Crozer-Chester Medical Center in Upland, between 2008 and 2011, according to charging documents filed in U.S. District Court in Philadelphia.
+Prosecutors said Polanco, 30, and Lopez, 27, paid hospital workers to steal confidential forms that listed patients' names, birth dates and Social Security numbers, then used the information to file fraudulent returns.

 November 28, 1991 |

 The owners of a defunct Langhorne boat sales business have been arrested on charges of failing to remit $740,000 in sales taxes to the Pennsylvania Department of Revenue.
 Donald J. Mueller, 60, and his wife, Judith, 48, who formerly operated Starboard Marine Inc. and Pleasure Marine Sales at 657 E. Lincoln Highway, were arrested Tuesday night on more than 250 counts eachs of theft, falsifying public records, executing documents by deception and violating state tax laws.
 They were arraigned before District Justice Catherine Marks, who set bail at $750,000 cash each.